brehen/master-thesis/docs/PROJECT_DESCRIPTION.md

 A common convention, is to build an image to be deployed and run using a container orchestration tool such as Docker Swarm or Kubernetes.
-Images are commonly gigabytes of data that need to transfer between various machines.
-These applications are then run as services that, based on the environment specified by the Docker file, can require a lot of computing power to even start.
+Images are commonly gigabytes of data that need to transfer between various machines, and even starting the environment required to run them, can require a lot of computing power.

 We've seen the rise of serverless services the past years, where the focus has been to move from creating the environment yourself, but rather writing code